-Witches savor a Senior Night homecoming
+Witches savor Senior Night homecoming

-BREWER, Maine — Home at the outset of the regular season for the Brewer High School baseball team was 15 miles away from home at the University of Maine.
+BREWER, Maine — “Home” at the outset of the regular season for the Brewer High School baseball team was 15 miles away from home at the University of Maine.

 Home also became Mansfield Stadium in Bangor as well as the Winkin Complex on the campus of Husson University, also on the other side of the river from the Witches’ true home.